Miss Earth Ecuador: History

 Ecuador made a debut in Miss Earth 2003.
 Ecuador's representatives to Miss Earth, an annual international beauty pageant promoting environmental awareness, are elected and organized by Diosas Escuela de Misses under the directorship of Jose Hidalgo.

-In 2005, Cristina Reyes was among the 16 semi-finalists in the Miss Earth 2005 competition, the first time that Ecuador has entered the top 16 in Miss Earth.
+In 2005, Cristina Reyes was among the 16 semi-finalists in the Miss Earth 2005 competition, marking the first time that Ecuador entered the top 16 in Miss Earth.
 Andrea Leon, Miss Earth Ecuador 2008 won the Miss Friendship special award in the Miss Earth 2008.
-Leon was also included in the top 15 of the swimsuit competition, she placed fourth in the evening gown competition, and finalist in the talent competition.
+Leon was also included in the top 15 of the swimsuit competition, she placed fourth in the evening gown competition, and was a finalist in the talent competition.
 Jennifer Pazmiño made the highest placement for Ecuador in Miss Earth when she won the Miss Air 2010, one of the elemental court of Miss Earth.
 She was dethroned later that year when she chose to get married.
 Viktoria Shchukina from Russia took over the title as Miss Air 2010.
 Ecuador won its first Miss Earth title the following year, in the person of Olga Alava.